-Just as a social security number is important for U.S. citizens to have, an EIN is necessary for an LLC or corporation to lawfully conduct business activities in United States.
+Just as a social security number is important for U.S. citizens to have, an EIN is necessary for an LLC or corporation to lawfully conduct business activities in the United States.

-You will need an EIN to:
+You need an EIN to:

 - Start a business

-- Hiring employees
+- Hire employees

 - File taxes

 If you are a US citizen and you have a Social Security Number (SSN), you may apply for your EIN using IRS’s online website here.